What's Postpartum Depression And How Do I Cope With It?

 The months following welcoming a new child into the family can involve significant adjustment.
 A changing body, lack of quality sleep, and numerous other stressors lead some new parents to experience postpartum depression (PPD) in the year following childbirth or adoption.

-Depression is serious.
+Postpartum depression is a serious mental health condition.
 However, misinformation and a pervasive stigma about postpartum depression's causes may cause some people to believe they are alone in their symptoms.
 Postpartum depression is a mental illness, not an indication of one's fitness as a parent.
 To reduce stigmas surrounding this condition, it can be essential to know how it develops, the symptoms to look out for, and ways to find support.

 iStock